-The Tools menu contains advanced features like cyCharts, Network Analyzer, Cytoscape Web Browser, Network Merge, Execute Command File..., Job Status Monitor, Run Script File... and Diffuse.
+The Tools menu contains advanced features like cyChart, Analyze Network, Open web page, Merge, Execute Command File..., Job Status Monitor, Run Script File... and Diffuse.

 Cytoscape Web Browser allows for viewing any html page directly in Cytoscape.
 The web browser can be opened in a separate window or can be launched in the Results Panel.